 Some years the growing conditions are just perfect, and anyone who has planted out even in the tiniest veg patch will suddenly find their fridge, worktop and garden may be inundated with courgettes.

 So how to deal with a courgette glut?
 Especially when your family may not react with joy at another courgette-based meal on the menu.

 A great family friendly, one pot meal is a light but comforting tomato and courgette pasta bowl.
 This fresh tasting dish is also great to use up any of the last ripe tomatoes if you grow those too.

 The great thing about courgettes apart from their abundance is their versatility.
 They are great fried, roasted, grilled, baked or braised.

-You can keep things simple and serve raw- lovely in salads, thinly sliced ribbons will hold a lemony dressing, and spiralised ‘courgetti’ (either raw or briefly stir fried) is a great veg alternative to pasta.
+You could also keep things simple and serve raw.
+Courgettes are lovely in salads - thinly sliced ribbons will hold a lemony dressing, and spiralised ‘courgetti’ (either raw or briefly stir fried) is a great veg alternative to pasta.

 They pair beautifully with Mediterranean flavours, as in this simple fried courgette and mint salad.
-You can also mix it with cooked lentils, quinoa or beans to make a simple main or lunchbox meal.
-Crumble over a salty sheep’s cheese to serve or add a little chopped fresh chilli / dried chilli flakes.
+You can mix with cooked lentils, quinoa or beans to make a simple main or lunchbox meal.
+Crumble over a salty sheep’s cheese to serve or add a little chopped fresh chilli or dried chilli flakes.

-Adding spices brings extra zing – these Indian spiced courgette and chickpea fritters are made with chickpeas and gram flour give them a nice nuttiness and lots of protein.
+Adding spices brings extra zing – these Indian spiced courgette and chickpea fritters are made with chickpea flour which gives them a nice nuttiness and lots of protein.